SimoneMaragliulo/eAxleDisconnectSystem/README.md

 # eAxleDisconnectSystem
-FreeCAD macro to simulate the connection/disconnection cycle of an e-axle coupling system
+FreeCAD macro to a animate the connection/disconnection cycle of an e-axle solenoid-actuated coupling system (concentric design).
+Demo gear included

 ![](/Video/GIF.gif)